mosip/mosip-infra/deployment/sandbox-v2/docs/idacert.md

 Ensure to copy the certificate value in the response from the above request

-  * 7. Upload mpartner-default-auth Partner certificate in the below SWAGGER URL:-
+  * 7. Upload mpartner-default-auth Partner certificate in the below SWAGGER URL:

        ```https://minibox.mosip.net/v1/partnermanager/swagger-ui.html#/Partner%20Service%20Controller/uploadPartnerCertificateUsingPOST_1``` Partner_Service_Controller --> /partners/certificate/upload --> with below request
     ```